SitthiwatDam/A1_Engine_Search/Readme.md

     docker-compose down
     ```

-## Contributing
+# License

-If you'd like to contribute to this project, please follow the steps outlined in the [Contributing](CONTRIBUTING.md) guide.
+This project is free and unencumbered software released into the public domain.

-## License
+You can copy, modify, distribute, and perform the work, even for commercial purposes, without asking for permission.

-This project is licensed under the [MIT License](LICENSE).
+See [LICENSE](LICENSE) for more details.